SteeltoeOSS/Documentation/docs/7-management/10-%2floggers.md

 ##### ASP.NET OWIN App

-Refer to the [HTTP Access ASP.NET OWIN](#http-access-asp-net-owin) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET 4.x OWIN application.

-To add the Loggers actuator middleware to the ASP.NET OWIN pipeline, use the `UseLoggersActuator()` extension method from [LoggersEndpointAppBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointOwin/Loggers/LoggersEndpointAppBuilderExtensions.cs).
+To add the Loggers actuator middleware to the ASP.NET OWIN pipeline, use the `UseLoggersActuator()` extension method from `LoggersEndpointAppBuilderExtensions`.

-The following example shows how enable the Loggers endpoint and configure it with the [Steeltoe Logging provider](https://github.com/SteeltoeOSS/Logging).
+The following example shows how enable the Loggers endpoint and configure it with the Steeltoe Logging provider.

 ```csharp
 public class Startup